mathwhiz1212/proxmox-notes/network-configuration.md

 If you want to have 2 IP addresses on the same physical network interface on your Proxmox nodes, it is considered suboptimal, but there is a way to do it.

 This is NOT how to use different networks on VMs.
 On VMs, you can just specify a different IP address and VLAN ID (or the VNet instead of the VLAN ID if the VNet has a VLAN configured) and that should work fine.

 This is NOT how to give PfSense different IP addresses, those IP addresses are created within the PfSense mangamenet interface (probably under interfaces and interfaces > VLANs on PfSense).
+You **will** have to do that **before** you configure the nodes.

 If you want the node itself to have more than one IP address, you can do the following:

-Create a subnet/VLAN in PfSense.
-Then configure the node as follows:

 WARNING: If you do this, you can never edit the network interface in the Proxmox GUI again.
 Failing to remember that fact will lead to all but one (probably the last listed) IP to be deleted.